-It spoke of some great “cause” and threatened a form of punishment if the information referenced in yet another, previous note was not published by the end of the week.
+It spoke of some great “cause” and threatened a form of punishment if the information referenced in a previous note was not published by the end of the week.
 The entire situation was suspiciously vague.
 William had not received a previous note and the letter did not name him specifically, nor anyone else.
 The foreboding text had even been crafted by a press, thus rendering it untraceable.
 Exhausted and short on patience, he assumed the letter simply to be a silly joke entertained by his jumpy nerves, worn thin by sleepless nights and endless days.

 Now it was Friday.
-William’s work was over for the week, and even though the letter had strayed from his mind throughout the four days of relentless labor, it had suddenly cropped up again the moment he had left the gazette, the moment he remembered the deadline.
-A deadline he had, consciously ignored.
+William’s work was over for the week, and even though the letter had strayed from his mind throughout the four days of relentless labor, it had suddenly cropped up again the moment he had left the gazette - the moment he remembered the deadline.
+A deadline he had consciously ignored.
 It was the strange warning of punishment that now occupied his thoughts, and the story, the one the letter demanded be told, the one no inconsequential mystery writer on the gazette’s staff should ever have received...

-So immersed was William in his ever-rising whirlpool of worry, that he failed to notice the arrival of two men, the taller of the two swathed in a dark coat, buttoned up to his turnover shirt collar, his suit as foreboding as his pale disposition, and the other, a clean shaven man in a light tweed Norfolk, which, though clearly well-worn at the cuffs, had been carefully mended in several places.
+So immersed was William in his ever-rising whirlpool of worry, that he failed to notice the arrival of two men, the taller of the two swathed in a dark coat, buttoned up to his turnover shirt collar, his suit as foreboding as his pale disposition, and the other, a clean-shaven man in a light tweed Norfolk, which, though clearly well-worn at the cuffs, had been carefully mended in several places.
 They both slid into stools directly to the right of William’s seat.

-The bar-maid was beckoned and soon heavy conversation drifted over into William’s audible range.
+The bar-maid was beckoned and soon their conversation drifted over into William’s audible range.
 Though the strangers muttered under their breath for a majority of their exchange, many of their words failed to be adequately concealed from William, whose proximity allowed for easy eavesdropping.
 Shortly after commencing in their meeting, William was roused from his stupor in both interest and alarm.

 “Honorable.
 I would not exactly describe our trade as such, but amongst our fellow...how shall I put it eloquently... executioners, your word certainly does hold considerable value within our profession.”
 They chuckled again, and a barb of alarm worked itself up William’s spine.

 ‘There is something very wrong, terrifying even, about these men,’ he thought, but quickly brushed his fears aside, judging his paranoia to be a consequence of the tedious day he was struggling to place behind him.
 His rationality kicked in, and he attempted to place profession to person.
-‘Businessmen probably, or even politicians.” was his first assumption, yet he still thought the tavern an odd place for politicians to meet and discuss matters of clear import to at least some part of society.
+‘Businessmen probably, or even politicians,” was his first assumption, yet he still thought the tavern an odd place for politicians to meet and discuss matters of clear import to at least some part of society.

 He caught another chilling phrase from the men.
-It came from the more distant of the two, the one he assumed to hold superiority over the other. “...and the child?”
+It came from the more distant of the two, the one he assumed to hold superiority over the other. “... and the child?”

 At this, William’s heart faltered, images of Krysta flooding his mind.
 Krysta in her crib, swatting playfully at Trixy, her stuffed elephant, Elizabeth with Krysta held fast in her arms, gently swaying around the brightly lit sunroom, laughter bubbling up as his wife nearly trips over the tasseled Persian rug.
 His mind lingered on one especially precious moment, a memory of Krysta in his arms, fast asleep as he gazes into her little face, almost glowing in the afternoon sun.
 His Krysta…

-“...asleep.”
+“... asleep.”
 The stranger to the man’s right nodded again, and William was brought from his reverie, the small smile blossoming from the thought of his family quickly extinguished at the tall stranger’s next words.

-“She will be next if the warning is not received…” For a moment, the closer man fell silent, his next phrase hesitant, fearful even.
+“She will be next if the warning is not received …” For a moment, the closer man fell silent, his next phrase hesitant, fearful even.

-“Sir… I worry that my next assignment will be...unforgivable in the eyes of God.
+“Sir … I worry that my next assignment will be ... unforgivable in the eyes of God.
 Unforgivable in even my own eyes, eyes that have seen death countless times before.
-Adults are guileless, deceitful, I feel no guilt at their expense, yet true innocence, as that which you would have me extinguish…,”
+Adults are guileless, deceitful, I feel no guilt at their expense, yet true innocence, as that which you would have me extinguish ….”

-“It may be…” the other man replied.
+“It may be …” the other man replied.
 “But it must be done.
 Would you rather it be your own life sacrificed?”
 At this, the shame in questioning his superior was evident by the shorter man’s hasty apology.

 “Of course sir, my loyalty is unfaltering to the cause.
 Whatever you ask shall be executed accordingly.”
 In acceptance of the shorter man’s admission, the stranger to the far right nodded curtly and quickly drained his glass.